epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 ### Initial setup

-This document does not cover the deployment of MIP Local at each node (this is documented [here](https://github.com/HBPMedical/mip-federation/blob/master/Documentation/MIP_Local_deployment.md)).
+This document does not cover the deployment of MIP Local at each node (this is documented [separatly in details](https://github.com/HBPMedical/mip-federation/blob/master/Documentation/MIP_Local_deployment.md)).
 It does not include either the deployment and configuration of the Federation Web Portal, for which no information is available yet (28.03.2018).

 In summary, the initial setup expected is the following: